-You also need to take note of where your VPN service provider is based in.
+You also need to take note of the location of IPVanish and ExpressVPN..
 Many countries have a data retention law that compels a company to log user activity that they are required to hand over to the authorities.
 VPN companies that focus on privacy will accept gift cards cash, or Bitcoin as your subscription payment.
 You will also not be required to submit your real name, phone number, address, or banking details in order to use their services.

-Am I safe when using public Wi-Fi hotspots with a VPN?
+Am I safe when using public Wi-Fi hotspots with ExpressVPN or IPVanish?